Updated on November 30, 2022

 The financial part of your business plan defines your cash flow needs for the realization of your project.
-It is at the center of the search for financing and allows investors or the bank to judge the soundness of your project.
+It is at the heart of the search for financing and allows investors or the bank to judge the soundness of your project.

-In addition to your cash flow needs, your business plan establishes your financial forecasts including your start-up capital, your turnover, your profits and your results.
+In addition to your cash flow needs, your business plan establishes your financial forecasts including your start-up capital, your estimated turnover, your profits and your results.
 It also allows you to define your sales and marketing strategy as well as your legal status.

 There is a whole series of ratios in the restaurant industry that allow you to build your business plan.
 We have given you an order of magnitude for each one.
 Obviously each project is different and these ratios are not absolute rules.
 They will help you to situate yourself in relation to the market standards.

 To set prices, several elements must be taken into account.

 The prices set by the market and therefore by your competitors will of course be studied, but this is not enough.
 The prices you indicate on your menu must also depend on the image you want to give to your restaurant and the margin you want to make.

 Once you have taken all these elements into account, you can use the multiplier method to set your prices.
 This method consists of applying a multiplier to the cost of the material, so in the calculation we only take into account the price of the raw material, we do not take into account the personnel costs or other additional costs.

 There are several rules to respect: